inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

 Configure and Run |project_name|
 --------------------------------

-22. Conform that |project_name| has the following in the drop-down boxes
+22. Confirm that |project_name| has the following in the drop-down boxes

 * Merapi erupting